Exploring Languages

 as a powerful list operator that transforms every element of the

 list.
-We can combine map
+We can combine map with other

 powerful operators to quickly construct powerful list processing